Layton's Mystery Journey: Reception

 The game received mixed reviews, according to review aggregator Metacritic.
 Shaun Musgrave of TouchArcade gave the game five out of five stars, praising the series's smooth transition to mobile platforms, the "outstanding" presentation, the story and the puzzles.
 Game Informers Kyle Hilliard considered Katrielle a more enjoyable protagonist than her father.
 However, he had issue with the game's narrative structure, considering the standalone nature of the cases to cause the finale to "fall flat", as well as the puzzles, which he considered to overall be mediocre, and to have some "frankly stupid solutions".

 Daan Koopman of Nintendo World Report gave the 3DS version of the game a 7.5 out of 10.
 He praised the game's colorful presentation, as well as the gameplay being as "entertaining as ever", although he felt that the puzzles were too easy compared to the prior entries.
 He also noted that the ability for the player to return to prior cases offered much extra content to players and helped the world of the game feel alive.
 He, however, was underwhelmed by the game's story due to its overarching plot being "sorely lacking", and felt that the "conclusion came out of left field".
-Adventure Gamers's Jack Allin felt as though the case structure made for accessible mobile and casual gaming, and was positive towards the "pitch-perfect voice acting", as well as the visuals, and the high quantity of puzzles.
+Adventure Gamerss Jack Allin felt as though the case structure made for accessible mobile and casual gaming, and was positive towards the "pitch-perfect voice acting", as well as the visuals, and the high quantity of puzzles.
 However, he considered there to be "too many duds in the puzzle pile", and that the backgrounds, characters, and music got repetitive and tiresome.
 He also felt that the "simplified case focus makes the story entirely forgettable".
 He gave the game 3 out of 5 stars.